Nigel McGuinness

-Steven Haworth (born 23 January 1976), better known by his ring name Nigel McGuinness, is an English professional wrestler and commentator.
-He is signed to All Elite Wrestling (AEW), where he serves as a color commentator on Collision as well as an occasional in-ring talent.
+Steven Haworth (born 23 January 1976), better known by his ring name Nigel McGuinness, is an English professional wrestler, sports commentator and magician.
+He is signed to All Elite Wrestling (AEW), where he serves as a colour commentator on Collision and an occasional in-ring talent.
 He is known for work with Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), Pro Wrestling Noah and WWE.

-Haworth started his career in 1999 in the American independent circuit as Nigel McGuinness.
-He would begin to work with ROH in 2003.
-In 2005, he held the ROH Pure Championship for a record 350 days, finally losing the title to Bryan Danielson in a unification match with Danielson's ROH World Championship.
-He won the World Championship in 2007 and held the title for 545 days.
-From October 2009 to June 2011, Haworth worked in TNA with the ring name Desmond Wolfe.
-This was his last run as an in-ring performer, as he retired in 2011 due to medical complications.
+Haworth started his career in 1999 in the American independent circuit as Nigel McGuinness before signing with ROH in 2003.
+In 2005, he won the ROH Pure Championship and held it for a then-record 350 days (before it was eclipsed by Lee Moriarty's reign in 2025).
+He also won the ROH World Championship in 2007 and held the title for 545 days.
+In 2009, Haworth worked with TNA under the ring name Desmond Wolfe until his in-ring retirement in 2011 due to medical complications.
 He returned to ROH in August 2011 as a colour commentator and on-screen authority figure, but left in December 2016 and signed with WWE shortly after, working as a commentator for NXT and NXT UK.
+After his departure from WWE in October 2022, he signed with AEW in April 2023 as a commentator and returned to in-ring competition in August 2024.

 Early life

 Steven Haworth was born in London on 23 January 1976.
 He grew up in Staplehurst, Kent, where he attended Maidstone Grammar School.
-He was a wrestling fan from the age of 12, particularly enjoying The Hart Foundation and The British Bulldogs, and attended SummerSlam in 1992 while wearing The Ultimate Warrior face paint.
+He was a wrestling fan from the age of 12, particularly enjoying The Hart Foundation and The British Bulldogs, and attended SummerSlam in 1992 while wearing Ultimate Warrior face paint.
 He studied at the University of Leicester in the 1990s and spent a sandwich year at Kent State University in Kent, Ohio, graduating in 1997 with a 2:1 degree in chemistry.